cdgriffith/pi_streaming_setup/README.md

 * (DASH/HLS) Update rc.local to run required setup script on reboot
 * (DASH/HLS) Create index.html file to view video stream at
 * Create systemd service and enable it

-Note: THERE IS NO NEED TO COMPILE FFMPEG YOURSELF IN MOST CASES.
-ONLY DO IT IF YOU KNOW YOU NEED AN UNUSUAL ENCODER.

 This script requires Python 3.6+